thierbig/LossOfControlSmart-3.3.5/README.md

 ## Installation
 - Download the repository ZIP and extract the `LossOfControlSmart` folder into `Interface/AddOns/`.
-- Or use the direct link: [Download ZIP](https://github.com/RomanSpector/LossOfControlSmart/archive/refs/heads/main.zip)
+- Use the direct link: [Download ZIP](https://github.com/RomanSpector/LossOfControlSmart/archive/refs/heads/main.zip)

 ## Usage
 - Open options with `/loc` or `Esc → Interface → AddOns → LossOfControlSmart`.